 Retaining walls help prevent soil from becoming displaced (more on that here).
 They can be used to create flat areas in a sloping yard, to prevent soil from becoming part of the run-off during the rainy season, and as part of the overall aesthetic of your yard.
 Many retaining walls can be installed by a moderately handy homeowner, but going this route has some pros and cons.
-Because putting in a retaining wall is a relatively complex, time-consuming project, be sure to put some careful thought into what the best choice is for you.

 Advantages and Disadvantages of Professional Installation